lxu213/ad-free-search-engine/README.md

 # Running Spark cluster for batch processing

 For running the scripts over larger chunks of data, we will spin up a Spark cluster using AWS Elastic MapReduce.
+The extracted keywords will be stored in parquet files on Amazon S3 buckets.